There are some key components that any sales enablement strategy needs to be successful.

 - How do changes in the processes get communicated with the sales team?

 Bridging the gap between marketing and sales is a key focus of sales enablement strategies.
-Ensuring that these two critical practices within your organisation are working towards the same goals requires that they actively communicate and achieve alignment in their approaches.
+Ensuring that these two critical practices within your organization are working towards the same goals requires that they actively communicate and achieve alignment in their approaches.
 But the importance of collaboration goes deeper than just this cross-functional partnership.
 It involves rep-to-rep sharing of success stories, asking for peer guidance or feedback on an approach, providing coaching opportunities, and assessing what did and didn’t work and why.
-Not only does this collaboration support the immediate needs of the team, but it also supports the organisation in meeting the changing expectations of the new generation of employees.
+Not only does this collaboration support the immediate needs of the team, but it also supports the organization in meeting the changing expectations of the new generation of employees.

 According to a study by PwC, having a “strong cohesive, team-oriented culture at work” is a key priority for the next generation of employees.
 Again, providing the team with a single location where they can ask questions, and see if anyone else has encountered a specific issue and found a solution or workaround can increase efficiency and supports the success of the sale.

 While more empowered than ever before, today’s customers are increasingly required to do more with less and do it faster.
-That means salespeople need to be able to quickly personalise their conversations by making them relevant to the specific needs of their customers, so they can keep them engaged and win their ongoing business.
+That means salespeople need to be able to quickly personalize their conversations by making them relevant to the specific needs of their customers, so they can keep them engaged and win their ongoing business.
 Even the most skilled sales rep needs to be properly prepared to speak intelligently to the customer’s needs, or they won’t win their business.
 A well-designed sales enablement strategy will empower your sales team to meet and exceed their customers’ expectations by streamlining the process and supporting the sale.
 Giving sales reps a single source to go to for information, learning opportunities, collaboration, support, and process details means they don’t have to spend unnecessary time searching.
 Instead, they can spend their time effectively using the tools at their fingertips to smash those targets and build successful customer relationships.